 Lake Mburo National Park is located in the western part of Uganda in a district called Kirihura which is next to Mbarara district.
-It sits on an area covering 260 sq kms hence making it the smallest savannah park in Uganda.
+It sits on an area covering 260 sq km hence making it the smallest Savannah park in Uganda.
 Lake Mburo is the center of activities in the park but there are 11 other lakes around the area.

 There is a local Ankole myth and legend about two brothers Kigarama and Mburo once lived in a big valley around the park.
 Kigarama had a revelation in a dream that warned of a danger that would befall them if they continued staying in the valley.
 He shared his dream with Mburo who didn’t believe him.
 Kigarama moved to safety on the hills away from the valley.
 One day the valley got flooded with water that eventually drowned Mburo.
 The lake was named Mburo and the nearby hills Kigarama.

 Although the park is small in size compares to the others, it has stunning landscape that consists of flat grasslands, rolling hills, forests, bush thickets, rocky outcrops, Lakes and swamps.
 The elimination of elephants in the park has led to the growth of vast woodlands in the park.
 Lake Mburo has some wildlife species rarely found in other parks of Uganda.
 Some of the species include the Eland, Klipspringer, Impala, Zebra (5,000 in number) and giant bush rats.
 Lake Mburo national park is the best place to spot Leopards in Uganda because of their high numbers per square kilometer.